regen-network/regen-ledger/docs/getting-started/running-a-validator.md

 # Running a Validator

 This document provides instructions for running a validator node for a live network.
+With both Regen Mainnet and Regen Devnet already launched and running, this document will focus on how to become a validator post-genesis (after a chain has launched).

 ## Prerequisites